Dedicated Storage Container

 For more complex and loaded applications, it is worth to centralize your shared data within a single container to get more simple and flexible exports' management (including access permission control - e.g. read-only for one node type and read-write for another).

-Apart of that, upon using a separate data Storage container, you get the following benefits:
+Apart of that, upon using a separate Shared Storage Container, you get the following benefits:

-- Storing data apart makes it easier to handle several project clones (i.e. environments), dedicated for different app lifecycle stages (e.g. separate ones for development, testing and production).
+- Storing data apart makes it easier to handle several project clones (i.e. environments), dedicated for different application lifecycle stages (e.g. separate ones for development, testing and production).

 In addition to actually data storing, such a structure can be also efficiently utilized in case you need to share some common configuration files, that are to be used by nodes on different layers and/or environments.

-Herewith, your Jelastic Dedicated Storage Container can be also used as an external storage, i.e. you can expose data from it out of the Platform for being available over the Internet.
+Your Jelastic Shared Storage Container can be also used as an external storage, i.e. you can export data from the platform to be available over the Internet.

 In such a way, you can share some content for the required third-party service or another developer (providing him with personal access permissions) or, generally, get a quick access to your data from any point with the Jelastic-hosted NFS server.